benhook1013/space-game/PLAN.md

 - Installable PWA with touch controls
 - Code and asset base kept tiny and easy to maintain
 - Ship quickly and iterate in small increments
+- Responsive scaling so the same build works on phones, tablets and desktop

 ## 🚫 Non‑Goals